-There are basically 3 different responses that birds have to the tape.
+There are basically three different responses that birds have to the tape.
 These are outlined below:

-2) Pecking: Most birds do this but it doesn’t happen all the time.
+2) Pecking: Most birds do this, but it doesn’t always happen.
 It depends on the strength as well.
 Most birds won’t go for pecking out the tape until it has been attacked several times.
-Once it reaches this stage they’ll just take off without even bothering to look at the tape.
+Once it reaches this stage, they’ll take off without even looking at the tape.

 3) Look around: This last scenario involves some birds actually stopping to look at the tape once it has approached the screen.
 This behavior is generally seen with smaller birds who have either just hatched or are younger.

 It serves as a defense mechanism of sorts.
 They want to know what it is that caused them to sense danger.
 They’re less likely to fly right into it because they’ve learned about avoiding danger through previous experience.